National Women's Hall of Fame

-The National Women's Hall of Fame (NWHF) is an American institution founded to honor and recognize women.
-It was incorporated in 1969 in Seneca Falls, New York, and first inducted honorees in 1973.
-As of 2024, the Hall has honored 312 inductees.
+The National Women's Hall of Fame (NWHF) is an American institution founded to honor and recognize the accomplishments of women.
+It is located in Seneca Falls, New York, the site of the famous Seneca Falls Convention of 1868.
+The Hall was incorporated in 1969, and first inducted honorees in 1973.
+As of 2024, the NWHF has honored 312 inductees.

 Inductees are nominated by members of the public and selected by a panel of judges on the basis of the changes attributed to the honoree, that affect the social, economic or cultural aspects of society; the significant national or global impact; as well as, the enduring value of their achievements.
 Induction ceremonies are held every odd-numbered year in the fall, with the names of the women to be honored announced earlier in the spring, usually during March, Women's History Month.
+In 2024, Sandy Stone became the first openly transgender woman inducted into the National Women's Hall of Fame.

 The NWHF is a private 501(c)(3) non-profit organization funded by philanthropy, admissions, and other income.
 In July 2021, Jennifer Gabriel was named executive director.